U.S. Girls

 More upbeat and accessible, still artistic in theme.
 Danceable music with depth

-The soloist Meg Remy releases music using the plural moniker U.S. Girls, signalling a broad social perspective about American feminism that is refracted through the prism of the individual.
-This tension, between the one and the many, is also palpable in her later work.
-Since her sixth album In A Poem Unlimited (2018), Remy has played with a heaving live band of up to twenty people, yet she retains total creative control.
+The soloist Meg Remy releases music under the plural moniker U.S. Girls, signalling a broad social perspective about American feminism that is refracted through the prism of the individual.
+Once a soloist, since her sixth album, In A Poem Unlimited (2018), Remy has performed with a heaving live band of up to twenty people.
+However, she doggedly retains creative control.

 While not strictly autobiographical, Remy's music is raw and visceral.
 Her songs are exposés of trauma left to fester beneath scar tissue.
-During her troubled younger years, the singer's drone-laden experimental projects were chaotic and dissonant; the fact that these records were made in isolation speaks to their nature, as tortured battles with an abusive past.
+During her troubled younger years, the singer's drone-laden experimental projects, like Introducing...
+U.S. Girls (2007), were chaotic and dissonant; the fact that these records were made in isolation speaks to their nature, as tortured battles with an abusive past conducted in darkness.

-In her memoir, Begin By Telling (2021), Remy juxtaposes her life as a rape survivor with recollections of cultural moments, such as the Clinton/Lewinsky affair (abuse of power) and Operation Desert Storm (killing for profit), linking personal injustice to the wider failure of social systems.
+However, in her 2021 memoir Begin By Telling, Remy brought her life as a survivor of multiple rapes to light.
+In the book, her experiences are juxtaposed with key '90s moments, such as the Clinton/Lewinsky affair (abuse of power) and Operation Desert Storm (killing for profit), to ground them in time and link personal injustice to the wider failure of social systems.
 Her music operates on the same frequency.

-Half-Free (2015), for instance, with its misty haze and claustrophobic synths, explores the endurance required to survive perpetual cycles of abuse, both internal and external.
-Externally, women are pressured to meet unrealistic beauty standards ('Woman's Work'); internally, they make the same mistakes as their sisters by dating microbial organisms masquerading as men ('Sororal Feeling').
-The devastating lyrics of the latter include:
+Half-Free (2015), for instance, with its hypnotic loops and claustrophobic synths, explores the tenacity required to survive perpetual cycles of abuse.
+Externally, women are pressured to meet unrealistic beauty standards ('Woman's Work'); internally, said women repeat the same mistakes as their sisters, dating microbial organisms masquerading as men ('Sororal Feeling').

 "I'm gonna hang myself.
 Hang myself from the family tree."

-It's strange that disillusionment is perceived negatively, when to be free of an illusion is to see things as they are.
+It's also strange that disillusionment is generally perceived as negative, when to be free of an illusion is to see things as they really are.
 Comforting lies are still lies.
-To overcome a problem, first it must be confronted.
-Meghan Remy works to this very end, casting a haunting glance as she performs barefoot, ensuring her physical connection to every note that vibrates through the floor.
-Ultimately, the body keeps the score.
+To overcome a problem, first it must be acknowledged.
+Meghan Remy's barefoot live performances ensure her physical connection to every note that vibrates through the floor, because, ultimately, the body keeps the score.

 Skills